Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Experiments

-Figure~\ref{fig:local}\subref{fig:local-a} illustrates that different categories achieve optimal performance with varying numbers of local features.
+Figure~\ref{fig:local}(a) illustrates that different categories achieve optimal performance with varying numbers of local features.
 This variability is attributed to differences in category appearance and discriminative region, highlighting the necessity for adaptive local feature refinement.
-Figure \ref{fig:local}\subref{fig:local-b} further reveals that incorporating the ISR module, which leverages semantically guided adaptive local features, enhances the mAP metrics for both ZSL and GZSL.
+Figure~\ref{fig:local}(b) further reveals that incorporating the ISR module, which leverages semantically guided adaptive local features, enhances the mAP metrics for both ZSL and GZSL.
 Notably, certain categories experience significant performance improvements, demonstrating the effectiveness of the ISR in adapting to category-specific feature requirements.